 What are some of the frequent challenges/frustrations in the workplace?

-Other factors which help decide the target audiences for creating E-Learning courses are learning preferences, group behavior, technical skills, and accessibility.
+Other factors that help decide the target audiences for creating eLearning courses are learning preferences, group behavior, technical skills, and accessibility.

 2. Set the Learning Objectives for the eLearning courses:

 To design relevant online courses, it is best to have a comprehensive understanding of learning objectives.
 Learning deliverables are supposed to fulfill a set of goals by the end of a course.
 For instance, a statement on the learning objectives of a poetry appreciation course can be –

 “By the end of this course, the learner shall be able to critically analyze poetry, measure feet, syllable, and scan for prosodic rhyme.
 The learner will be able to pinpoint the said text to the specific school of poetry it belongs to.”